 - The Industry Training Authority’s (ITA) Women in Trades Training (WITT) program provides training, financial assistance and support for eligible women living in British Columbia who are thinking about a career in the skilled trades, but are unemployed or employed and low-skilled.
 It offers introductory trades training that allows you to experience a variety of trades, helps you get job ready, and works with employers to sponsor women for apprenticeship placement.
 Check out the video below to hear from women in this program.

 - Women Building Futures (WBF) is a leader in trades training for women, with extensive experience in recruiting women into the heavy industrial workforce in Alberta.
 Its employment placement rate is 90%!
 The great thing about this program is that you get to try a variety of trades before deciding which one you’d like to pursue further.
 Check out the video below to learn more about the program and to hear from women in the program.

 - Women Unlimited – a program of Nova Scotia’s Women’s Economic Equality Society – helps women to explore, prepare for, obtain and maintain employment in the skilled trades.

 - The Women’s Network PEI supports unemployed and underemployed women to explore, prepare for, obtain and maintain employment in the trades and industrial technology fields.
 Their Trade HERizons project aims to increase the number of women in non-traditional trades and technology occupations on Prince Edward Island.

-- The Office to Advance Women Apprentices (OAWA) partners with employers, unions, government and training institutions in Newfoundland and Labrador to help secure employment opportunities for women in the skilled trades.
+- The Office to Advance Women Apprentices (OAWA) partners with employers, unions, government and training institutions in Newfoundland and Labrador and Prince Edward Island to help secure employment opportunities for women in the skilled trades.
 It has helped hundreds of women obtain jobs in the trades.
 Hear stories from women apprentices and learn more about the organization in the video below.

 - Women in Resource Development Corporation (WRDC) helps women in Newfoundland and Labrador get started in the construction trades.
 WRDC and its Educational Resource Center (ERC) offer a variety of programs and services including career exploration programs for girls and young women and career counselling and employment assistance services for women.